Located in: Slovakia

 To secure a seat in the university, students must have good grades in their high school certificate, e.g. three A-levels, Baccalaureate, final leaving certificate, etc. If they meet those requirements, then they must sit an entrance exam.

-There is an all-in-one Biology and Chemistry exam, which is held at the Medical University and consists of multiple-choice questions.
-The exam will be 2 hours and 30 minutes.
+There is a combined Biology and Chemistry exam, which is held at the Medical University and consists of multiple-choice questions.
+The exam lasts 2 hours and 30 minutes.

-We can also ease your application process, support you throughout your education, and help you practise as a doctor in the UK.
+Additionally, we will provide support throughout your entire education, and will help you start practising as a doctor in the UK as fast as possible.

 Securing a dorm room is usually tricky for several reasons, the biggest of which is that demand is higher than supply.
 If you have trouble getting into the student hostel, consider renting an apartment in the city, as it’s also an affordable option.